casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/upgrading-contracts.md

 The contract package is like a container for different contract versions, with functionality that can differ slightly or significantly among versions.
 The contract package is created when you install the contract on the blockchain.

+## Videos and Tutorials

 To learn more about versioning contracts, consult the following video, which builds upon the previous topics and videos in the [Writing On-Chain Code](/writing-contracts) documentation.

 <p align="center">
 <iframe width="400" height="225" src="https://www.youtube.com/embed?v=sUg0nh3K3iQ&list=PL8oWxbJ-csEqi5FP87EJZViE2aLz6X1Mj&index=10" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-Or, for a different perspective, see the [Smart Contract Upgrade Tutorial](/dapp-dev-guide/tutorials/upgrade-contract.md).
+Or, for a different perspective, consult the [Smart Contract Upgrade Tutorial](/dapp-dev-guide/tutorials/upgrade-contract.md).

 ## Maintaining a Contract
 The contract maintenance process is generally covered through the contract upgrade process.